ArtyomShalev/fortran_faddeeva_usage_example/README.md

 # fortran_faddeeva_usage_example
 This project provides a usage example for [Faddeeva_fortran.](https://github.com/ArtyomShalev/Faddeeva_fortran)
 ## How to use the project
 Faddeeva_fortran enrolls as a git submodule.
-The project can be downloaded and run as:

 ### Prerequisites